2010 Channel One Cup

-The 2010 Channel One Cup took place between 16 and 19 December 2010.
+The 2010 Channel One Cup was the Channel One Cup tournament played between 16 and 19 December 2010.
 Five matches were played in Megasport Arena in Moscow, Russia, and one match was played in Barona Areena in Espoo, Finland.
 The tournament was a part of the 2010–11 Euro Hockey Tour.

 Russia won the tournament before the Czech Republic and Sweden, while Finland ended up fourth.